 - widening political participation and giving everyone a voice, and

 - developing responsive institutions which deliver desired services and promote inclusive processes of state-society dialogue.

-Other areas of work led from the Centre on a regional and continent-wide basis include: preparation for the Sustainable Development Goals (SDGs), improving countries’ public finance management, mitigating the impact of HIV and AIDS, building capacity for disaster risk management and climate change mitigation and adaptation, enabling access to sustainable energy and sustainable use of natural resources, promoting gender equality and empowerment, and enhancing food security in the Sahel.
+Other areas of work led by the Centre on a regional and continent-wide basis include preparation for the Sustainable Development Goals (SDGs), improving countries’ public finance management, mitigating the impact of HIV and AIDS, building capacity for disaster risk management and climate change mitigation and adaptation, enabling access to sustainable energy and sustainable use of natural resources, promoting gender equality and empowerment, and enhancing food security in the Sahel.
 The Centre also provides support to countries on aid and development effectiveness, South-South Cooperation.

 Inclusive growth and sustainable development

 This area focuses on integrating UNDP’s economic, social and environmental work into a coherent, sustainable development policy and programming framework.
 It provides a continuum of adaptable development solutions covering all strands of sustainable development and contributing to the continent’s structural economic transformation agenda.
-Within the context of the Sustainable Development Goals and the broader post-2015 agenda, this Cluster addresses inter alia poverty, economic growth, employment and livelihoods, social inclusion and equality, recovery in post crisis countries, the management of ecosystems and biodiversity, marine resources, extractive industries and chemicals.
+Within the context of the Sustainable Development Goals and the broader post-2015 agenda, this Cluster addresses inter alia poverty, economic growth, employment and livelihoods, social inclusion and equality, recovery in post-crisis countries, the management of ecosystems and biodiversity, marine resources, extractive industries and chemicals.

 Governance and Peacebuilding

 This area focuses on developing knowledge, providing policy advice and country office programme support in the following areas: conflict prevention and peacebuilding; inclusive political processes and elections; enhancing voice and participation; responsive institutions and anti-corruption; and the rule of law, justice and security.

 Climate change and resilience